PUBLISHED on

 Predictive maintenance systems have shown great potential in identifying early-stage motor issues autonomously.
 However, most existing predictive maintenance systems rely on supervised learning, which necessitates time-consuming manual data collection and annotations.
 Moreover, these systems are typically designed to address single motor issues and struggle to adapt to varying motor speed and load conditions.
 Consequently, they are not practical for industrial applications.

-To address these limitations, ITRVN introduces Advancing Predictive Maintenance (APM) systems, an innovative unsupervised anomaly detection system for electric motors.
+To address these limitations, ITR introduces Advancing Predictive Maintenance (APM) systems, an innovative unsupervised anomaly detection system for electric motors.

 Challenges faced by Predictive Maintenance